MicrosoftDocs/azure-docs/articles/logic-apps/connect-virtual-network-vnet-isolated-environment-overview.md

 * **Developer**

   Provides a lower-cost ISE that you can use for experimentation, development, and testing, but not for production or performance testing.
-The Developer SKU includes built-in triggers and actions, Standard connectors, Enterprise connectors, and a [Free tier](../logic-apps/logic-apps-limits-and-config.md#artifact-number-limits) integration account for a fixed monthly price.

-  However, this SKU doesn't include any service-level agreement (SLA), options for scaling capacity, or redundancy during recycling, which means that you might experience delays or downtime.
-Your ISE can use only the Free tier integration account.
+The Developer SKU includes built-in triggers and actions, Standard connectors, Enterprise connectors, and [Free tier](../logic-apps/logic-apps-limits-and-config.md#artifact-number-limits) integration accounts for a fixed monthly price.
+However, this SKU doesn't include any service-level agreement (SLA), options for scaling up capacity, or redundancy during recycling, which means that you might experience delays or downtime.

 * **Premium**

-  Provides an ISE that you can use for production and includes SLA support, built-in triggers and actions, Standard connectors, Enterprise connectors, a [Standard tier](../logic-apps/logic-apps-limits-and-config.md#artifact-number-limits) integration account, options for scaling capacity, and redundancy during recycling for a fixed monthly price.
+  Provides an ISE that you can use for production and includes SLA support, built-in triggers and actions, Standard connectors, Enterprise connectors, a single [Standard tier](../logic-apps/logic-apps-limits-and-config.md#artifact-number-limits) integration account, options for scaling up capacity, and redundancy during recycling for a fixed monthly price.

 For pricing rates, see [Logic Apps Pricing](https://azure.microsoft.com/pricing/details/logic-apps/).
 For information about how the pricing model works, see [Logic Apps pricing model](../logic-apps/logic-apps-pricing.md).